GorkaAbad/A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision/how_to.md

 # How to run the code

-Each clean, attack, or defense will store the reults in a .csv file.
+Each clean, attack, or defense will store the results in a .csv file.
 Plus, a .pth file will all the run information will be also stored.

 ## Clean training
 For clean training, you can run the following command: